DSA Helpline: 0333 1212 300

 If we are unable to help you with your query, we will try to direct you to another organisation that can.
 We are unable to guarantee the service of any other organisations we refer you to.

-The DSA takes caller confidentiality very seriously and our Data Protection Policy is in accordance with the Data Protection Act (1998).
+The DSA takes caller confidentiality very seriously and our Data Policy is in accordance with the General Data Regulation legislation(2016).
 We will not share your personal details with third parties unless consent has been given.

-The DSA records personal details of callers to improve our service.
-We do this because:
+The DSA records personal details of callers and retains these for the period necessary to process your enquiry, We do this because:

 - We can return your call